-These days, international trade has significant effects on the leading country's economy.
+These days, international trade has significant effects on leading countries’ economies.
 Therefore, many countries have developed their economies using international trade.
-And through international trade, interdependency on the economy between countries has been increased.
-In many cases, the developed countries hesitate to outbreak wars or participate in war because it causes many negative effects on their countries.
-For example, they should spend a huge amount of money winning the war instead of developing their economy.
+In addition, through international trade, the interdependency of countries’ economies has increased.
+In many cases, developed countries hesitate to initiate or participate in wars because it causes many negative effects on their countries.
+For example, they must spend huge amounts of money on winning wars instead of developing their economies.
 In addition, the degree of social insecurity increases dramatically.
 Therefore, these days, it is an unreasonable decision for many developed countries.
-In addition, the role of international organizations like the UN is considered as one of the important factors to deter wars.
+In addition, international organizations like the UN are considered to play important roles in deterring wars.